 For a pregnancy with complications or requiring bedrest or other medical issues, as long as it’s supported medically by your physician, we can GENERALLY accept any date your physician has said you need to stop working due to your pregnancy as part of the STD claim.
 Please note we do need medical documentation of those complications to see if STD benefits would be payable outside of that normal period of impairment for pregnancy (2 weeks prior and 6-8 weeks after delivery).
 This means your STD claim could potentially start after 14 days and start paying BEFORE you give birth.
 Please keep in mind there is a 12-week max benefit period regardless of your medical condition.
 You do not get a new max benefit period once your give birth, as it’s considered the same claim.
 This means if you are put on bedrest for 3 months prior to your delivery date, you may want to use more of your leave on the front end of your claim before giving birth to make sure you don’t run out of STD benefits after giving birth.

 You cannot receive leave pay and STD benefits at the same time (This includes Paid Parental Leave.)
 As a pregnant person, you can choose when you’d like to use leave as it pertains to your STD claim.
 Most people will use leave for the 14-day Benefit Waiting Period, then let STD pay benefits, then use any remaining leave to fill in during their maternity leave.
 However, you can choose to use leave for any part of STD claim, however that will affect how benefits are paid.
 Extending your leave time may affect when and if STD benefits are payable as STD benefits pay for a closed period of time surrounding your last days of pregnancy and delivery.
 Again, as noted above, medical complications may affect when benefits are payable.
-Please contact the Division of People and Culture or The Standard with any specific questions regarding STD claim involving pregnancy.

 Am I required to file an STD claim just because I am going out on maternity leave?